PIPIPIG233666/EFI-ROG-C8DH-5900x-RX6800XT/README.md

 - All `.efi` drivers and `.kext` are `-RELEASE` builds from the respective packages.
 - OpenCanopy (GUI boot menu) is up and running.
-- I do boot Windows 11 using rEFInd, thus I can guarantee it will work.
+- I boot Windows 11 using rEFInd, thus I can guarantee it will work.
 I have Win 11 installed on the same SSD.

 Good luck.